Greg Williams | Director and Clinical Associate Professor

 B.A., Sociology, State University of New York at Plattsburgh

 Dr. Williams has over 20 years experience as a faculty member, administrator, trainer, instructional designer, and consultant in education, the private sector and the federal government.
 He has designed, developed and taught online and in-person courses at numerous universities.
-He currently serves as the Director of the graduate program in Instructional Systems Development at UMBC, and also teaches in the program.
+He currently serves as the Director of the graduate program in Learning and Performance Technology (previously known as ISD) at UMBC, and also teaches in the program.

 Additionally, he has served as the Director of Training for Montgomery College’s Business Industry and Government Services for nearly 10 years.
 This unit provides training to external organizations in the public, private and non-profit sectors.
 He has also served as the Director of Montgomery County’s Small Business Development Center.